Rhode in record books, more chapters to come

 “Every emotion hit me at once when I was out there.”

-Rhode’s record-smashing day unfolded with guns again at the centre of a polarizing debate in the United States after a gunman opened fire at a movie theatre in the Denver suburb of Aurora earlier this month, killing 12 and wounding 58.
+Rhode’s record smashing day unfolded under a tragic backdrop with guns again at the centre of polarizing debate in the U.S. following the latest horrific shooting spree that left 12 people and 58 wounded after a gunman opened fire at a movie theatre in the Denver suburb of Aurora earlier this month.

-Richard Rhode introduced his wife Sharon to the sport shortly after they were married, then did the same with his young daughter.
+Shortly after they were married, Richard Rhode introduced his new wife Sharon to the sport and then their young daughter.

-Richard became and remains his daughter’s coach, he and his wife travelling the globe to every Olympics to cheer her on.
+Richard became and remains his daughter’s coach, he and his wife travelling the globe to every Olympics cheering her on.

 Later that year she was named one of the Top 10 Sports Phenoms by Time magazine.